 - Posting messages through electronic medium without consent

 - Dissemination of sexually explicit visual material of another

 - Tracking device; placement or installment on motor vehicle without consent

 - Unauthorized use of personal identifying information.

-The Department of Community Health has information on crime victims' compensation in Michigan (for questions, you can contact them by telephone at 1-877-251-7373).
-They also have information on the rights of crime victims, including information about the Michigan Crime Victim Notification Network.
+The Department of Community Health has information on crime victims’ compensation and rights of crime victims, including information about the Michigan Crime Victim Notification Network.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our MI Sheriff Departments page for the contact information for your local sheriff’s department.

 If you are a victim of domestic violence and have been charged with a crime, you can go to our Abuse Victims Charged with Crimes page.